Rutuja3001/Naive-Bayes/README.md

 maritalstatus -- Marital status of an individulas

 occupation	 -- occupation of an individuals

-relationship --

 race --  Race of an Individual